NullAngst/HotOffThePRSS/README.md

 ### Stable & Efficient Architecture

-- Webhook-Based: Uses Discord webhooks for posting, eliminating the need for bot tokens and complex permissions.
+- Webhook-Based: Uses Discord webhooks for posting, eliminating the need for Script tokens and complex permissions.

 - Separated Services: The web UI and the background scheduler run as two separate, independent processes for maximum stability.